christophertino/mindbody-brivo/README.md

-# MINDBODY / Brivo OnAir Membership Sync
+# MINDBODY / Brivo OnAir Membership Management

-Sync membership data between MINDBODY and Brivo OnAir.
+Coordinate membership data and access control between MINDBODY and Brivo OnAir.
 This application makes the following assumptions:

 + The master client data is stored in MINDBODY and mirrored to Brivo
-+ MINDBODY users have been assigned a wristband with a generated hexadecimal ID
++ MINDBODY users have been assigned a wristband with an ID format of `FACILITY_CODE-MEMBER_ID`
+    + Brivo facility codes are used to group members into access groups
-    + Only users with a valid hex ID will be mirrored to Brivo
+    + Only users with a valid ID format will be mirrored to Brivo
 + When a user is deactivated in MINDBODY, their account is put into suspended state in Brivo

+#### Facility Access Control

+The application supports access control in two scenarios:

+1. On-Site Membership Check-in - A user scans his/her wristband at the facility counter.
+This triggers a MINDBODY Webhook to update Brivo with new membership data, if necessary.
+2. External Access Points - A user scans his/her wristband to enter the facility (locked door, parking garage, etc).
+This triggers a Brivo Event which updates MINDBODY of the user check-in

 #### Setting up Brivo OnAir